Cavenfish/autogamess/README.md

 parameters MUST be passed to it.
 Similarly if projdir is passed the other two parameters MUST be left blank.

+Once `fill_spreadsheets` has parsed the data file, it will move the log file into the `Pass` directory implying that the calculation successfully terminated, or it will move it to `Fail` directory if termination unsuccessful.

 Returns
 -------
 This function returns nothing.